A-Momin/noteshub/nts/notes_web_developement.md

     -   <b style="color:#C71585">GET</b>: Retrieve data from a resource.

         -   `Idempotent`: Yes.
 Repeated GET requests should have the same effect as a single request.
-        -   `Example`: Fetch the details of a product by requesting GET /products/123.
+        -   `Example`: Fetch the details of a product by requesting GET `/products/123`.
             -   `$ curl http://localhost:8000/products/123`

     -   <b style="color:#C71585">POST</b>: Used to submit data to be processed to a specified resource.
 It can also be used to create a new resource.

         -   `Idempotent`: No. Repeated POST requests with the same data will create multiple resources.
-        -   `Example`: Create a new product by sending data to POST /products.
+        -   `Example`: Create a new product by sending data to POST `/products`.
             -   `$ curl -X POST -H "Content-Type: application/json" -d '{"name": "New Product", "price": 19.99}' http://localhost:8000/products/`

     -   <b style="color:#C71585">PUT</b>: The PUT method is used to update or create a resource at a specific URI.
 It essentially replaces the current representation of the target resource with the request payload.

         -   `Use Case`: PUT is typically used when the client has the full representation of the resource and wants to replace the existing resource at the specified URI.
         -   `Idempotent`: Yes.
-PUT requests are considered idempotent, meaning that multiple identical requests should have the same effect as a single request.
-If you send the same PUT request multiple times, it should not have unintended side effects.
+Multiple identical PUT requests will result in the same resource state; if you put the same data multiple times, the result will remain unchanged after the first request.
-        -   `Example 0`: Update product information by sending data to PUT /products/123 using curl.
+        -   `Example 0`: Update product information by sending data to PUT `/products/123` using curl.
             -   `$ curl -X PUT -H "Content-Type: application/json" -d '{"name": "Updated Product", "price": 24.99}' http://localhost:8000/products/123/`
-        -   `Example 1`: Update product information by sending data to PUT /products/123 in Django.
+        -   `Example 1`: Update product information by sending data to PUT `/products/123` in Django.

             ```python
             # views.py